 Disc golf is an increasingly popular sport around the world.
 One of the key elements of the game is the basket, which serves as a target for players to aim at.
-In this article, we'll explore the history of the disc golf basket, as well as its specifications and standards, using both the metric and euro systems.
+In this article, we will explore the history of the disc golf basket, as well as its specifications and standards, using the metric and euro system.

 History of the Disc Golf Basket

-The first disc golf course was established in 1975 in Pasadena, California by Ed Headrick, who is often referred to as the "father of disc golf."
+The first disc golf course was established in 1975 in Pasadena, California by Ed Headrick, who is often referred to as the “father of disc golf.”
 Headrick is also the inventor of the modern disc golf basket.
-Before its invention, players would aim at trees, posts, or other objects as targets.
-However, Headrick saw a need for a more standardized target that was easier to aim for and would help promote the growth of the sport.
+Prior to his invention, players would aim at trees, poles, or other objects as targets.
+However, Headrick saw the need for a more standardized target that would be easier to aim at and would help promote the growth of the sport.

-Early disc golf baskets were made of metal wire and featured chains that dangled from the top of the basket.
-When a player's puck hit the chains, it fell into the basket below.
-These early baskets were a vast improvement over earlier targets, and they quickly gained popularity among disc golfers.
+The earliest disc golf baskets were made of metal wire and featured chains that hung from the top of the basket.
+When a player's disc hit the chains, it would fall into the basket below.
+These early baskets were a vast improvement over earlier targets, and they quickly gained popularity among disc golf players.

 In the decades since Headrick's invention, the disc golf basket has undergone many changes and improvements.
 Today, baskets are made from a variety of materials, including metal, plastic, and wood, and come in a variety of shapes and sizes.